fastrgv/Asud/README.md

 Again, the console terminal lists the logical sequences of digit states.
 Note that a consistent sequence can be read backwards if one reverses the color interpretations, i.e. Red=On, Blue=Off.

+The C-key [cap-C] searches only for consistent X-Cycles.
+This is mainly for algorithmic testing because the contradictory X-Cycle search often finds the same deletables, first.

 -----------------------------------------------------------------------------------------------------